Reverse chronology: Film

 Peppermint Candy begins with the protagonist, Yongho, disrupting a class reunion, then climbing onto nearby railroad tracks where he waits for a train to hit him, screaming "I want to go back!" right before it does (not shown on camera).
 The film then shows earlier periods of Yongho's life, each time preceded by a view of him on the tracks from further away, as the experiences that made him disillusioned and suicidal are revealed, culminating in him as an idealistic young man optimistic about his future at his class's graduation at the same riverfront park.

 Memento (2000) features a man with anterograde amnesia, meaning he is unable to form new memories.
 The film parallels the protagonist's perspective by unfolding in reverse chronological order, leaving the audience as ignorant of the events that occurred prior to each scene (which, played in reverse chronological order, will not be revealed until later) as the protagonist is.

 In Irréversible, an act of homicidal violence takes place at the start of the movie (i. e., it is the final event to take place).
 During the remainder of the film we learn not only that the violence is an act of vengeance, but what exactly is being avenged.
 The film was highly controversial for its graphic nature; had the scenes been shown in chronological order, this violent content would make it a simple, and pointlessly brutal, revenge movie.
 However, as it is, told in reverse, the audience is made to consider the exact consequences of each action, and there is often "more than meets the eye."

 The 2004 film 5x2, directed by François Ozon, tells the story of a relationship between two people in five episodes using reverse chronology.

 In Eternal Sunshine of the Spotless Mind (2004), a main substory is told in reverse.

 In the 2007 movie P.S.
 I Love You, the scenes in which Gerry Kennedy (Gerard Butler) meets and courts Holly (Hilary Swank) are shown in reverse.

+The 2024 feature film The Life of Chuck, an adaptation of the 2020 novella of the same name by Stephen King, has been presented in reverse chronological order as well.